Shariful0309/Salary-Management-System/README.md

 # Salary-Management-System

-# DBMS Project
+DBMS Project

-Designed and developed a salary management system, implemented using SQL and oracle database
+Designed and developed a salary management system, implemented using SQL and Oracle database